silx-kit/silx/doc/source/description/sift.rst

 Performances
 ------------

 The aim of silx.opencl.sift is to speed-up the SIFT keypoint extraction by running it on GPU.
-On big images with many keypoints, it enables a speed-up between 30 and 50 times.
+On big images with many keypoints, this module enables a speed-up between 30 and 50 times.
-The following benchmark was done on an Intel Xeon E5-2667 (2.90GHz, 2x6 cores) CPU, and a NVidia Tesla K20m GPU.
+The following benchmark has been carried out on an Intel Xeon E5-2667 (2.90GHz, 2x6 cores) CPU, and a NVidia Tesla K20m GPU.